dan9186/superman/README.md

 make run
 ```

+It is worth noting that multiple calls to `make run` will result in the service being rebuilt and freshly started.
+So the development pattern can be `code => make run test => code => make run test => ...`

 ### Test

 The test target executes both unit tests and functional tests.
 If the local environment of the service is not running, the functional tests will fail.